 - Friendship Bracelets (965-460-0003)

-Our instructor teaches at the American Swedish Institute in Minneapolis and she had brought a display of some of her work.
-That’s when I got really excited!
-Her passion is Swiss Straw Art which I had never heard of.
-This is embroidery and embellishment with straw.
+Swiss Straw Art is embroidery and embellishment with straw.
 It gets its name because it was primarily done in Switzerland particularly in Wohlen.
 The first Swiss straw trading company began in 1787.
 This company had a very long and profitable life, finally closing in 1991!
 Descendants from the original founder, Jacob Isler, helped found the Wohlen Straw Museum that preserves the history of this unique art form.
-The closest technique I can think of is Victorian Hair Work where lengths of hair are intricately woven into flowers, leaves, and other 3-D elements.
-I never thought you could accomplish such delicate elements out of pieces of straw.
+The closest technique that is similar is Victorian Hair Work where lengths of hair are intricately woven into flowers, leaves, and other 3-D elements.
 Here is an example of this style of Swiss straw work.

-However, we have to move on so I can show how it ties into embroidery.
+How does this tie into embroidery?
 Using very thin strips of straw you can actually spin them into thread which is used in many of the same ways as regular thread.
 One popular technique is needle lace.
 Here is part of a straw embroidery sampler.

-It was incredible to learn that these designs can be sewn onto clothing!
+These designs can be sewn onto clothing.
 You can embroider on the same types of fabrics as regular embroidery, such as silk or cotton.
 The main difference is your straw thread will be wet so be sure your fabric won’t retain water spots when dried or problems with color fastness.
 Tapestry and crewel needles are used to stitch.
 You have to have a needle eye large enough to create a hole for the straw to pass through.
 If the hole is too small, the straw can split where you don’t want it to.
 For many of the stitched designs you will need a cotton or linen thread the color of the straw.

 You can use many of the same stitches for straw work.
 A popular stitch is a raised darning stitch.
 The splints are brought up through the fabric and the darning is done above the fabric.
 The satin stitch can also have a dramatic effect.
 Wheat straw is the shiniest straw, so you can experiment with different straws like rye and oat, and the outside or inside of the splint, to get different colors and sheen.
 Straw also can be dyed.
 The straw splints and threads work well with all couching techniques and patterns.
 Another technique is done exactly like porcupine quill work.
 This website gives some examples of how to do porcupine quillwork.
 Many of the techniques shown on this website are similar to straw work with the flat straw pieces.
 Here is an example of straw embroidery from the Wohlen museum.

-While staying with my Norwegian hosts, I was able to watch Erik making "corn bundles" to sell at Christmas.
+Here are some photos of making "corn bundles".
 These bundles are made from the whole stalk of oats so not only are they decorative but the birds can enjoy the seeds also.
-Erik uses the old-fashioned method of harvesting.
-Here is Erik using his scythe to cut down the stalks.
-Then he gathers a large group of stalks and ties them with several other stalks of oats.
+These show the old-fashioned method of harvesting, using a scythe to cut down the stalks.
+Then a large group of stalks is gathered and tied with several other stalks of oats.
 There are two ways to dry them.
 You can stand them up, leaning them together into a sheaf.
 Or you can drive a pole into the ground and thread the bundles onto the pole.
 Nikolina and Nordet thought it was fun to jump on the horizontal pile.

 We hope this guide makes your stitching easier and more enjoyable!